How Age, Hormones, and Diet Affect Your Skin

 The hormone connection: what estrogen does for your skin

 Estrogen does three things for your skin that nothing else fully replaces.
 It stimulates collagen production, keeping skin firm and structured.
-It supports hyaluronic acid synthesis, which is what keeps skin hydrated and plump from within, regulates sebum production, maintaining the natural oil balance that keeps skin soft and protected.
+It supports hyaluronic acid synthesis, which is what keeps skin hydrated and plump from within, and regulates sebum production, maintaining the natural oil balance that keeps skin soft and protected.

 When estrogen declines during perimenopause and menopause, all three of these functions slow down simultaneously.
 Research shows that skin loses approximately 30% of its collagen in the first five years after menopause.
 Hyaluronic acid content drops, and the skin barrier becomes thinner and more reactive.